LHNCBC/r-snippets-bmi/regCOVID/readme.md

+Presentation document-based-slides are termporarily put the the top of this readme file. (will be moved to bottom at the next release)

+# Presentation slides

+## What is regCOVID? (slide 1)
+- analysis of COVID-19 studies registered in ClinicalTrials.gov using informatics methods
+- 'reg' stands for registered clinical studies
+- studies: 1.interventional clinical trials, 2. observational studies, 3. registries
+- informatics methods: no or minimal human curation of the data
+- open-source code; demonstration of data science

+<br><br><br><br>

+___

+## Motivation
+- We build on previous work that linked Clinicaltrials.gov records to PubMed articles [PMC3706420](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3706420), anlaysis of outcomes
+___

 # COVID19 Interventional Trials, Observational Studies and Registries

 Welcome to the page that collects COVID19 studies registered at various registries (and focusing mainly on ClinicalTrials.gov)